 One of two districts bordering La Rambla - the other being the established tourist area of Barri Gotic - El Raval is a compelling and interesting neighbourhood, with a long and chequered history.
 Located near Barcelona's port, El Raval has always had a multicultural and slightly seedy character, leading to it being dubbed Barri Xinès ('Chinatown') by locals.
-After struggling with social problems like crime and prostitution through much of the 20th century, in the late-1980s the Barcelona city council began a concerted program of urban rejuvenation in the area, which saw many of its best sites - such as the MACBA Museum and the CCCB Cultural Centre - being constructed.
-These days, El Raval remains an exciting, multicultural area (47.4% of its population are foreign-born), that is particularly popular with backpackers and revellers keen to check out some of Barcelona's racier bars and clubs.
-Although the area is still a little sleazy - tourists should be careful of pickpockets in the area, and should avoid walking the streets alone at night - El Raval is undeniably full of cool bars and funky cafes that beg to be explored, from Bar Marsella with its Art Nouveau interior, to London Bar, a run-down though stately place once frequented by artists like Hemingway, Picasso and Mirò.
+After struggling with social problems like crime and prostitution through much of the 20th century, in the late-1980s the Barcelona city council began a concerted program of urban rejuvenation in the area, which saw many of its best sites, such as the MACBA Museum and the CCCB Cultural Centre, being constructed.
+These days, El Raval remains an exciting, multicultural area (nearly half of its population are foreign-born), that is particularly popular with backpackers and revellers keen to check out some of Barcelona's racier bars and clubs.
+The area is still a little sleazy and tourists should be careful of pickpockets and avoid walking alone at night, but it is lots of fun.
+El Raval is full of cool bars and funky cafes that beg to be explored, from Bar Marsella with its Art Nouveau interior, to London Bar, a run-down though stately place once frequented by artists like Hemingway, Picasso and Mirò.
 Another great sight in El Raval is the Palau Guell, one of Gaudi's lesser-known masterpieces, featuring large parabolic gates decorated with beautiful ironwork.